 Mr. Lore has advised hundreds of investment fund managers and real estate fund sponsors on all aspects of their business, from capital raising and fund formation to implementation of their business models.
 His representation of a broad range of managers allows him to keep abreast of emerging trends, regulations, and key business issues in the capital-raising process.

-Mr. Lore is a frequent speaker at investment management events in the US and Europe, and at some of the world's leading universities.
-Mr. Lore is regularly called on to provide insights on emerging hedge fund and private equity legal topics to institutional investors and has been quoted in more than 100 media articles in over a dozen countries.
+Mr. Lore is a frequent speaker at investment management events in the U.S. and Europe, and some of the world's leading universities.
+Mr. Lore is regularly called on to provide insights on emerging hedge fund and private equity legal topics to institutional investors and is quoted in more than 100 media articles in over a dozen countries.

 Mr. Rogers practices in the areas of investment fund formation, securities law, corporate law and taxation, Mr. Rogers advises clients on the structuring, formation, and compliance of hedge funds, private equity funds, real estate funds and other alternative investment vehicles.

 Mr. Rogers also has extensive experience counseling operating companies in raising debt and equity capital through Regulation D private placement offerings in a variety of industries, including real estate, mining, lending, oil and gas, healthcare, manufacturing, automotive and others.

 Mr. Rogers received his J.D. cum laude, from Roger Williams University School of Law, where he served as the Chief Executive Officer of the Tax and Business Law Society.

 After law school, Mr. Rogers received an LL.M. in Taxation from Boston University.
 In addition to his law degrees, Mr. Rogers holds an MBA and Masters of Professional Accountancy from Weber State University.Mr.
 Rogers is a member of the Rhode Island State Bar, the Massachusetts State Bar, the Utah State Bar, and is admitted to practice before the U.S. Tax Court.